AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/09_Business.rst

 to Ada is made.
 This is assuming everything else is equal, in particular that the level of integrity is the same.
-In many situations, the migration to Ada is justified by an increase in terms of integrity expectations, in which case it's expected that development costs will raise (it's more expensive to develop better software) and Ada is viewed as a means to mitigate this rise in development costs.
+In many situations, the migration to Ada is justified by an increase in terms of integrity expectations, in which case it's expected that development costs will rise (it's more expensive to develop better software) and Ada is viewed as a means to mitigate this rise in development costs.